Peter S. Kaufman

 Peter S. Kaufman is an American investment banker and private equity investor.
-He is the president and head of restructuring and distressed M&A at Gordian Group LLC, an investment banking firm.
-He is also a managing partner of Bacchus Capital Management, a winery investment concern.
+He is the Managing Partner at Gordian Group LLC, an investment banking firm.
+He is also a General Partner of Bacchus Capital Management, a winery investment concern.

 Early life and education

 Kaufman attended the Edgemont Junior High School in Westchester County, New York, and graduated from The Taft School, cum laude.
 He attended Yale University, where he lettered in varsity lacrosse, was an editor of the Yale Daily News, and had a double major in art history and history, graduating with Honors.
 He was in the top quarter of his class at The University of Virginia School of Law.